raoul2000/yii2-workflow/guide/source-file.md

 Loads workflow definition from a graphml file.

-From the [The GraphML File Format](http://graphml.graphdrawing.org/)web site :
+From the [The GraphML File Format](http://graphml.graphdrawing.org/) web site :

 > GraphML is a comprehensive and easy-to-use file format for graphs.
 It consists of a language core to describe the structural properties of a graph and a flexible extension mechanism to add application-specific data.